alexandrajulius/approval-tests/README.md

 ```
 $ vendor/bin/phpunit tests
 ```
-Then you will see a new directory in your test directory with two files in it:
+Then you will see a new directory in your test directory that contains two files:
 ```
 /approval
   |__ approved.txt